oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).

-Authorization servers SHOULD use mechanisms for sender-constrained access tokens as described in (#pop_tokens), such as Mutual TLS for OAuth 2.0 [@I-D.ietf-oauth-mtls], in order to prevent token replay.
+Authorization and resource servers SHOULD use mechanisms for sender-constrained access tokens as described in (#pop_tokens), such as Mutual TLS for OAuth 2.0 [@I-D.ietf-oauth-mtls], in order to prevent token replay.
 Refresh tokens MUST be sender-constrained or use refresh token